sarahmeyer/monitoring-app/README.md

 This application requires Apache CouchDB, which can be downloaded [here](https://couchdb.apache.org/#download).
 Please follow [all directions](https://pouchdb.com/guides/setup-couchdb.html) for installing PouchDB, built on CouchDB, including CORS installation.

+## Database

+This application uses Apache CouchDB as its document store.
+You can access a user interface for your system's CouchDB installation [here](http://127.0.0.1:5984/_utils/#/database/pouchdb__records/_all_docs).